lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 def registration(value) = registrations.find { _1.slice(:id, :status) == value }

 def events(input) = @events ||= load_events(from_event_slugs(input))

 def load_events(slugs) = Event.where(slug: slugs)

 def from_event_slugs(input) = input_keys(input).collect { _1["slug"] }

 def input_keys(input) = input.flat_map { _1.keys }

 def registrations(input) = @registrations ||= load_registrations(from_registration_ids(input))

 def load_registrations(ids) = Registration.where(id: ids)

 def from_registration_ids(input) = input_values(input).collect { _1[:id] }

 def input_values(input) = input.flat_map { _1.values }.flatten
 ```

-This code, with many endless methods, has a huge advantage: most of the changes you can think of would be limited to a small function.
+This code has a huge advantage: most of the changes you can think of would be limited to a small function.
+You can achieve the same result with normal methods containing one single line.

 Example of possible changes:

-* include/eager\_load on `Event` / `Registration` if more attributes will need to be used further down the road, =&gt; change the `load_*` methods
+* include/eager\_load on `Event` / `Registration` if more attributes need to be used further down the road, =&gt; change the `load_*` methods

-* speed up the `find_*` by ordering records in some specific way (eg: if in general, the input will have the most recent registrations/events) =&gt; just change the `load_*` methods
+* speed up the `find_*` by ordering records in some specific way (eg, if in general, the input will have the most recent registrations/events) =&gt; change the `load_*` methods

-* adding/removing keys from the input =&gt; just change `event` or `registration` methods
+* adding/removing keys from the input =&gt; change `event` or `registration` methods

-* say the API will decide to return `id` for events instead of `slug` =&gt; rename `from_event_slugs`, change the key inside, and then change in `events`
+* say the API will decide to return `id` for events instead of `slug` this is a breaking change, but still the changes in code are limited to smaller areas =&gt; rename `from_event_slugs`, change the key inside, and then change in `events`

-Observe that for all these changes, the main `transform` method does not change.
-And that is good because the main algorithm (get hash, map keys to objects, map registration to objects) is the same.
+For all these changes, the `transform` method does **not** change.
+This is good because the main algorithm (get hash, map keys to objects, map registration to objects) remains the same.

-Thus with small methods, we achieve what Sandi Metz describes as the purpose of design: *reduce the cost of change*.
+With small methods, we achieve what Sandi Metz describes as the purpose of design: *reduce the cost of change*.

 ### Ideas to keep methods small